flutter-tizen/plugins/packages/in_app_purchase_tizen/README.md

 1. Registering your application at the [Samsung Apps TV Seller Office](https://seller.samsungapps.com/tv/).You do not need to complete the registration with your source code at this point.
 To be able to use the DPI portal, you need to proceed to the second step of the App Registration Page and set the "Billing Info" field to "Use" and the "Samsung Checkout" field to "Yes".You can save the registration at this point and return to it later when your source code is complete.You can see more information in [Application Publication Process](https://developer.samsung.com/tv-seller-office/application-publication-process.html).

-2. Login to [Samsung Checkout DPI portal](https://dpi.samsungcheckout.com/) and configure product.You can see more information in [Samsung Checkout DPI Portal](https://developer.samsung.com/smarttv/develop/guides/samsung-checkout/samsung-checkout-dpi-portal.html#Overview).
+2. Login to [Samsung Checkout DPI portal](https://dpi.samsungcheckout.com/) and configure product.You can find the following aruments in example:
+   -`_kAppId`: The APP ID in [APP Details Setting](https://dpi.samsungcheckout.com/settings/appdetails).
+   -`_kSecurityKey`: The Security Key in [APP Details Setting](https://dpi.samsungcheckout.com/settings/appdetails).

+See [here](https://developer.samsung.com/smarttv/develop/guides/samsung-checkout/implementing-the-purchase-process.html#Prerequisites) for more prerequisites information.

 ## Usage